friatech/lilo/README.md

     )
 ```

-For further details you can examine the `02-spring-boot-basic-stitching` example in `lilo-samples` folder.
+For further details, you can examine the `02-spring-boot-basic-stitching` example in `lilo-samples` folder.

 If Gateway distributes the messages to `Microservice A` and also contains an embedded schema then the architecture might
 be something like this: